mijnog/pen-testing-notes/OWASP Top 10/﻿Data Integrity Failures.md

 This vulnerability allowed attackers to modify payload data without generating a valid signature, creating risks like unauthorized access if, for instance, the username in the payload was changed from "guest" to "admin".

+*e.g.* We are logged in as "guest" with JWT token **eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6Imd1ZXN0IiwiZXhwIjoxNzMxMTYzOTY5fQ.dHStDJLdo5WdnHADG75isaLTuHGuDn05q3S4HuuJQIg**

+We want to log in as admin.

+**Step 1:** We trim off the *signiature* i.e. the base64-encoded characters after the 2nd '.' character.

+**Step 2:** Convert the first part to plaintext, change the alg field to "none" and reconvert it back to base64.

+Now we have eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0= as the first part of our string

+**Step 3:** Convert the second part to plaintext and change the value of the username field to be "admin".

+Convert it back to base64 and get eyJ1c2VybmFtZSI6ImFkbWluIiwiZXhwIjoxNzMxMTYzNTc1fQ==

+**Step 4:** put it back together with a '.' character at the end.

+**N.B.
+We don't have a signiature but we need the '.' at the end to signify empty signiature.** Our final evil JWT token is the following:

+eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0=.eyJ1c2VybmFtZSI6ImFkbWluIiwiZXhwIjoxNzMxMTYzNTc1fQ==.

+Entering this token into the browser (ctrl+shift+i), --> Storage --> Cookies --> hostname --> jwt-session gives us admin access.

 *Summarized from TryHackMe's room https://tryhackme.com/r/room/owasptop102021*